 Today, the wastewater treatment facility is located in south St. Cloud and services the area communities including St. Augusta, St. Joseph, Sartell, Sauk Rapids, and Waite Park.

-The wastewater treatment facility has received many awards for pollution prevention.
+The wastewater treatment facility has received many awards for pollution prevention and sustainability related accomplishments.